andymckay/readmes/about-me.md

 I live in Vancouver, British Columbia and have done for over 20 years.
 I :heart: it and ain't leaving.

 I love the outdoors and try to spend as much time as I can doing that.
 Hobbies?
 I've got a lot that involve the outdoors...
-Hiking, running (a lot), cycling (a lot), kayaking, snowboarding and curling (so Canadian).
+Hiking (a lot), running (a lot), cycling (a lot), kayaking, snowboarding and curling (so Canadian).
 I'm happiest when I've got a bike or backpack and a long trip in front of me and no computer anywhere near by.
 For days on end.

 * Mastodon: [andymckay](https://mastodon.social/@andymckay)
 * Strava: [andymckay](https://www.strava.com/athletes/5871759)